casper-network/casper-node/juliet/README.md

 This crate's implementation includes benefits such as

-* a side-effect free implementation of the Juliet protocol,
+* a side-effect-free implementation of the Juliet protocol,
 * an `async` IO layer integrated with the [`bytes`](https://docs.rs/bytes) crate to use it, and
 * a type-safe RPC layer built on top.